• Skip to primary navigation

 Recipe Card

-Meatballs with tomato sauce served in a cast-iron skillet.
+Meatballs in tomato sauce are served in a cast-iron skillet.

-The secret to perfect meatballs with tomato sauce?
-Adding sour cream and Parmesan to the beef mixture and handling the meatballs lightly.
+The secret to tender and fluffy meatballs in tomato sauce: Add sour cream and Parmesan to the mixture and handle the meatballs lightly.

 Prep Time20 minutes mins